MelanieLinares/portfolio-new/site/content/post/stayonline-us.md

 <section>

-## Accessibility
+## Accessible Strategy
-Accessibility baselines were established using Lighthouse and Axe DevTools.
-Manual testing was completed.
+Accessibility baselines were established using Google Lighthouse and Axe DevTools.
+Manual testing was completed to meet WCAG 2.0 Level A.

-### Layout was changed from tables and unaccessible code to HTML5
+### Layout was changed from tables and unsemantic code to HTML5
-- Previous code used floats and absolute positioning to change logical order of content
+- Previous code used floats and absolute positioning to change logical order of content which negatively affects keyboard users
-- "Divitus" (the overuse of the `<div>` tag) was combatted by using `<header>`, `<nav>`, `<aside>`, `<section>`, and `<footer>`
+- "Divitus" (the overuse of the `<div>` tag) was combatted by using `<header>`, `<nav>`, `<aside>`, `<section>`, `<footer>`, and other html elements
-- Lists were re-written to take advantage of how they would be used by a screenreader
+- Lists were re-written to use html `<ul>` and `<ol>` versus implicit lists so they could be utilized by a screenreader
-- These changes made use of HTML5's inherent accessible attributes

-This is not to say that tables were not used as part of Stay Online's content.
-The use, however, was kept to what tables do best--displaying data for comparison or analysis.
+Table usage was changed from layout to data presentation (comparison or analysis) when relevant.

-### Tweaking the color palette and branding for accessibility and user experience
+### Tweaking the color palette to meet accessible color contrast guidelines
-The original website color palette included blue as the only official brand color for many years, but over the years many other colors crept in such as various greens, orange, red, yellow and (unfortunately) some yellow text.
+The original website color palette included the default CSS `color: blue` as the only official brand color without concern how this color is used and contrasts in compliance with accessibility guidelines.

-I worked with the marketing team to pair down these colors to blue, yellow, and gray.
-There are very specific accessibility rules on when and how to use them
+I worked with the marketing team to pair down these colors to blue, yellow, and gray and define the appropriate hex, RGB, and CYMK codes as well as using rules for each color.

 ![this is the alt text](/img/stayonline-us-branding.jpg "Title is optional")